 The burgeoning rural to urban migration forces the state to grapple with a myriad of urban transport and related infrastructure issues—some resulting in dire consequences.
 In 2017 alone, the state reported 16,000 deaths related to road accidents.
 Not very hard to imagine the struggles of pedestrians and cyclists, who not only vie for space but struggle to ensure their own safety.

-The ITDP India Programme’s analysis shows that infrastructure for personal motor vehicle—which is just one-third of the state’s transport mode—received far higher budgetary support in quantum, compared to public transport, pedestrian- and cyclist-friendly initiatives.
+Our analysis shows that infrastructure for personal motor vehicle—which is just one-third of the state’s transport mode—received far higher budgetary support in quantum, compared to public transport, pedestrian- and cyclist-friendly initiatives.
 This, consequently, fuels Tamil Nadu’s raging personal motor vehicle usage; growing annually at 2.5%, it surpasses the state’s population growth rate.

 The state’s bid to keep excessive urban migration in check, was further accentuated by the Sustainable Cities Through Transport initiative in 2013.
-The Tamil Nadu Commissionerate of Municipal Administration, with technical inputs from the India Programme, engaged tier-II cities—Coimbatore, Madurai, Tiruchirappalli, Tirupur, and Salem—to identify sustainable transport network plans, budgetary requirements, and their implementation.
+The Tamil Nadu Commissionerate of Municipal Administration, with technical inputs from us, engaged tier-II cities—Coimbatore, Madurai, Tiruchirappalli, Tirupur, and Salem—to identify sustainable transport network plans, budgetary requirements, and their implementation.
 Following this, Coimbatore, Tirupur, and Trichy were allotted Rs 50 crore to introduce the Public Bicycle Sharing system.

 In 2018, the initiative was extended to five more cities, namely Thanjavur, Vellore, Tirunelveli, Thoothukudi, and Erode, under the ‘Transforming Tamil Nadu – Designing Streets for Walking and Cycling’ initiative.
 With the state government’s support, these cities will identify, plan, and implement city-wide walking and cycling networks.
 Definitely a step in the right direction.